OpenSpace/OpenSpace-Docs/about/releases/changelogs/0.20.0/index.md

     - `SizeReferenceTileLayer` &rarr; `SizeReferenceTileProvider`
     - `ByLevelTileLayer` &rarr; `TileProviderByLevel`
     - `ByIndexTileLayer` &rarr; `TileProviderByIndex`
-- Changed name of line fade in RenderableTrail from Fade to LineFade
 - Added the ability to set individual commandline options at the expense of a generic Lua script
   - Note breaking change: Previously `--config` specified one or more Lua scripts that were executed to update the configuration state, now the `--config` sets the path to the window configuration instead
   - For cases that are not covered by the new commandline options, it is possible to create a `openspace.cfg.override` the content of which overwrites all settings set in the `openspace.cfg` file